 Erected in 1966, the Homecraft Centre served us well until the 1990s by which time it had become very run down, badly vandalised and eventually almost uninhabitable.

 In 2000 CARESCO was successful in getting a lottery grant from the Community Fund for just under £120,000 to pay for a replacement modular building.
 Purpose built, the new CARESCO Centre is on land leased from Sawtry Community College and adjoining the car park behind the Parish Council-owned Old School Hall on Green End Road.
 The site is about 100 yards from where the old Homecraft Centre stood.

-The CARESCO Centre was opened in April 2001 and is used by many of the current activities, with the exception of the Alconbury Thursday Club, the Charity Shop and the Sawtry Man Cave.
+The CARESCO Centre was opened in April 2001 and is used by many of the current activities, with the exception of the Sawtry Foodbank, the Charity Shop, the Community Support, Sawtry Car Scheme and the Cave.
 A garden was designed and planted by volunteers in 2005 for the enjoyment of our users, volunteers and staff.

-In 2010 the decision was made by the management committee to change the legal status of CARESCO to that of an incorporated charity.
+In 2010 the decision was made by the trustees to change the legal status of CARESCO to that of an incorporated charity.
 This is a normal procedure for organisations of a similar size and a natural development building on all of the hard work in the past.

 So, on 1st April 2011, CARESCO changed to become a charitable company, that is both a registered charity (number 1140728) and a registered company (number 7513432).
 Although the change made no difference to the services provided to the community, CARESCO now has more secure foundations to enable the organisation to move forward with confidence.